 What to do instead

-- Review your basis and expected contributions as income rises
+- Regularly review your expected contributions as income rises

 8) Not budgeting for taxes throughout the year